 Verica Rupar Verica Rupar is an associate professor at the School of Communication Studies.
 She teaches journalism and conducts research in the areas of comparative journalism studies, epistemology of journalism, excellence in journalism, and media, society and politics.
 Before moving to academia Verica worked as a journalist, covering events in former Yugoslavia and transition to democracy in Eastern Europe.
 She also serves as an academic consultant for the London-based Media Diversity Institute and has been involved in the inclusive journalism projects in Europe, Lebanon, Egypt, Tunisia, Morocco, Indonesia and New Zealand.

-Greg Treadwell Greg Treadwell is a former reporter, photographer and newspaper editor, who is now a senior lecturer in journalism at AUT University.
-His teaching centres on news reporting and photojournalism at both undergraduate and postgraduate levels.
-His research interests include press freedoms, digital media, news photography and production journalism.
-His masters research was in New Zealand poetry.
-He is currently working on doctoral research into freedom of information in Aotearoa-New Zealand.
+Greg Treadwell Dr Greg Treadwell is a senior lecturer in journalism and head of the journalism programme at Auckland University of Technology.
+He is a former reporter, photographer and newspaper editor.
+His teaching centres on news reporting, journalism law and ethics, and photojournalism at both undergraduate and postgraduate levels.
+Greg’s research interests include press freedoms, digital media, news photography and production journalism.
+His doctoral thesis explored the systemic and political blocks to freedom of information as a presumptive right for public-interest journalists in Aotearoa New Zealand.